 It is always advisable that where you believe that where you believe that you have been the subject of discrimination because of your gender, you should discuss this with your employer.
 The hope is that the matter can be resolved without the need to resort to more formal legal measures.
 However if you believe that the matter must be brought before an Employment Tribunal, the team of specialist employment lawyers at Employment Law Edinburgh are ready to assist you.
 We draw on our insight and expertise in the field to pursue your claim, and aim to provide you with a just and satisfactory outcome.

-- When selecting employees for promotion
+- When choosing employees for promotion

 - Redundancy and dismissal

-- Women who are pregnant or on maternity leave are also provided special protection from discrimination at work.
+It is important to note that women who are pregnant or on maternity leave are also provided special protection from discrimination at work.

 Victimisation - An instance of Victimisation is where someone is treated negatively due to the fact that they had previously made a complaint regarding Gender Discrimination, or they have aided someone else in pursuing a complaint of Gender Discrimination in the workplace.